sarajose/Data-Scraping-with-beautiful-soup/README.md

 # Data-Scraping-with-beautiful-soup
-Jupyter notebook with data scraping of companies information
+Jupyter notebook with data scraping of companies information.
+Data is save in a csv.